Go Back

 Garnish and Serve

 1. Serve immediately.
 If you like, finish with a sprinkle of lemon zest and more grated Parmigiano and a crack of black pepper.
-Serve and ENJOY!
+ENJOY!!

 Nutrition Disclaimer